Chip Stock Strength Pushes the S&P 500 and Nasdaq 100 to Record Highs

 The markets are discounting the chances for a -25 bp rate cut at 5% for the next FOMC meeting on July 30-31 and 75% for the following meeting on September 17-18.

 Overseas stock markets today are mixed.
-The Euro Stoxx 50 is down -1.09%.
-China's Shanghai Composite recovered from a 4-1/2 month low and closed up +1.26%.
-Japan's Nikkei Stock 225 Index rallied to a new all-time high and closed up +1.96%.
+The Euro Stoxx 50 is up +0.74%.
+China's Shanghai Composite closed down -0.68%.
+Japan's Nikkei Stock 225 Index rallied to a new all-time high and closed up +0.61%.

 Interest Rates

-September 10-year T-notes (ZNU24) today are down -7 ticks.
-The 10-year T-note yield is up +2.5 bp at 4.304%.
-Sep T-notes are under pressure today on negative carryover from a fall in European government bonds.
-Also, supply pressures are weighing on T-notes as the Treasury will auction $119 billion of T-notes and T-bonds this week, beginning with today’s auction of $58 billion of 3-year T-notes.
+September 10-year T-notes (ZNU24) today are up +4 ticks.
+The 10-year T-note yield is down -1.4 bp at 4.282%.
+Sep T-notes today are moderately higher, garnering carryover support from a rally in European government bonds.
+Also, a decline in inflation expectations is boosting T-note prices as the 10-year breakeven inflation rate fell to a 2-week low today of 2.253%.
+The upside in T-notes is contained due to supply pressures as the Treasury will auction $39 billion of reopened 10-year T-notes later today as part of this week’s $119 billion T-notes and T-bonds auction package.

 Swaps are discounting the chances of a -25 bp rate cut by the ECB at 4% for the July 18 meeting and 73% for the September 12 meeting.